nandyamit/Weather-App/README.md

 Frontend: HTML, Javascript
 Backend: Node.js with Express.js
 Weather Data: OpenWeather API
-Styling: [Your choice of CSS framework, e.g., Bootstrap, Tailwind]

 ## Contributing
 Contributions to improve the Weather Dashboard are welcome.
 Please follow these steps to contribute: